The Harlan Family in America is a non-profit association formed in 1987 to perpetuate

 family interested in contacting others through e-mail.

-Contributions to the association are not tax-deductible.
+Contributions to the association may be tax-deductible.

 Harlan Family Web Site Staff Members